-With the quadrennial mega sporting event taking place in Brazil this month, you can almost feel the sense of awe we exude collectively as a planet while observing the miracle that is the human body.
+With the quadrennial mega sporting event taking place this month, you can almost feel the sense of awe we exude collectively as a planet while observing the miracle that is the human body.
 As we watch the best athletes in the world compete for their countries, we cannot help but revel in the beauty and power of both triumph and possibility.

 We all—serious athletes and weekend warriors alike—can appreciate the kind of training, dedication, and perseverance it takes to reach our performance goals, whatever they may be.
 And new research is uncovering an often-overlooked aspect of athletic training that may in fact be a secret weapon to peak performance: the health of our microbiome.

 Simply put, our microbiome is the collective colonies of bacteria in and on our body.
 From unique populations in our gut and urogenital system to bacteria in our mouth, nose, throat, and breasts, our body is host to trillions of microbes.

 The good news is that the vast majority of these microorganisms—around 85% in a healthy microbiome—have a helpful, symbiotic relationship with our body.
 In other words, we provide them with food and a place to live, and in return, they help to support our health in a myriad of ways.
 From balancing our blood sugar and regulating our emotions to helping with digestion and boosting our immune function, friendly flora perform countless functions in our body that benefit our health and well-being.

 5 Ways Probiotics Benefit Athletes

 Everyone needs a plentiful supply of good bacteria (aka probiotics) for optimal health, but probiotics can be especially beneficial for athletes.
 And the good news?
 It works both ways—not only do probiotics boost athletic performance, but athletes tend to have healthier and more diverse microbiomes than non-active folks1.

 So, how do probiotics help the athlete in all of us?
 Probiotics can: